CIRALabs/high-assurance-dids-with-dns/sandbox/vwi-scheme.md

 ### Resolution

+Resolution is the function to retrieve metadata or mapped data related to a ```urn:vwi``` identifier.

 - ```urn:vwi``` resolution would follow the same standard conventions for W3C ```did:web``` specification for resolution to retrieve the did doc

 ### Verifiability

+Verifiability is the function of verifying/validation the integrity of data by cryptographic means or non-cryptographic means (for legacy identifiers)

 - ```urn:vwi```would follow the same standard conventions for document integrity that can be defined according the W3C DID DOC integrity specification.
 - ```urn:vwi``` would follow the methods for validation that are defined by DNS, DNNSEC and associated cryptographic algorithms.

 ### Extensibility

+Extensibility is the means by which addition functionality can be added to further enrich resolution or to enahnce interactions with the ```urn:vwi```.
+For example a ```urn:vwi``` can be extended to support specialized queries or support specialized interactions such as authentication protocols.

 - ```urn:vwi``` would follow the same standard conventions for defining service endpoints that can be defined according the W3C DID specification.